isa-group/project-template-nodejs/README.md

 When developing your project, first step is to install all dependencies by means of `yarn`.
 After running `yarn` command, yarn.lock will be generated and dependencies will be installed.

-- Deploying your project: To deploy your project you just need to run `npm start` command.
+- Deploying your project: To deploy your project you just need to run `npm run dev` command.
 - Making changes: After a backend change, you must restart the server to test it.
 If change is on frontend, is enough to restart browser (Ctrl + Shift + R).
 - Stoping the server: To stop execution you have to push Ctrl + C.
 - Running tests: Run `npm test` command to run grunt test task.